-Why is the 10-year Treasury so important?
-Many investors view it as the risk-free rate.
+On top of that, many investors view the yield on the 10-year Treasury as the risk-free rate.
 In other words, if no other investment seems compelling, you could always buy 10-year Treasurys and collect the stated interest rate for the next decade, confident that there’s little risk that you won’t get your regular interest payments and that you won’t get your principal back upon maturity.

 Even though your nominal return is pretty much guaranteed, there remains a big risk: inflation.
 That explains the appeal of inflation-indexed Treasury bonds, discussed next.

 Not so worried about inflation and happy to buy regular Treasury bonds?
 While there are mutual funds that invest in Treasurys, you may want to avoid fund expenses and instead purchase individual Treasury bonds directly from the government.
 That does, however, come with drawbacks.
 A fund allows you to reinvest your regular interest payments, no matter how small, in additional fund shares.
 But to reinvest in individual Treasury bonds, you’ll have to wait until you have accumulated $100 in interest and until the next auction occurs.
 It’s also more of a hassle to sell individual Treasury bonds.